danmaps/GIS-Utilities/arcgis online/FS2SHP/readme.md

 ## Setup

-Update the following paths and parameters in the script as needed:
+Update the following paths and parameters in the script as needed
 - `service_item_id`: The ID of the feature service item in ArcGIS Online.
 - `onedrive_folder`: The local path where the exported shapefiles will be stored.

 ## Usage